-Working together, the world’s Java ecosystem leaders, including Fujitsu, IBM, Microsoft, Oracle, Red Hat, SAP, and Tomitribe, are advancing Java EE and Jakarta EE to support moving mission-critical applications and workloads to the cloud.
+Working together, the world’s Java ecosystem leaders, including Fujitsu, IBM, Oracle, Red Hat, and Tomitribe, are advancing Java EE and Jakarta EE to support moving mission-critical applications and workloads to the cloud.

 Joining the Jakarta EE Working Group demonstrates your commitment not only to the evolution and sustainability of Jakarta EE, but also to ensuring the growth and development of a well-governed, vendor-neutral open source ecosystem which benefits all.

-"IBM helped create Java EE and guide it through it its teenage years and I’m delighted to have helped it now move to its new home at the Eclipse Foundation and new future as Jakarta EE.
-I look forward to Jakarta EE quickly adopting cloud native technologies from EE-centric communities like Eclipse MicroProfile and becoming the fast-moving platform we all need for Java in the cloud."
+"IBM helped create Java EE and guide it through its teenage years and I’m delighted to see the progress made under Jakarta EE.
+I look forward to Jakarta EE and MicroProfile becoming the open standard for cloud native innovation and the technology we need for Java in the cloud."

 "Red Hat reaffirms its support for the development of Jakarta EE.
 We look forward to working with the Eclipse Foundation and the broader Java community to align efforts to drive Enterprise Java forward.
 The breadth of participation in combination with community governance will help accelerate the evolution of Jakarta EE.
 We believe that Jakarta EE represents one of the most significant events to have happened to the open source enterprise Java ecosystem since OpenJDK was released."

 Founder and Director of Payara® Services, LTD and the Payara Foundation